wangfowen/owenwangdotcom/blog/_posts/2023-05-31-we-are-what-we-eat.md

 <img height="400px" src="/blog/images/climatarian/carton-qr.png" />

-And with that, we thank you for dining with us this evening.
+And with that, we thank you for dining with us.
 Your meal comes out to ~3 kg carbon dioxide equivalent of emissions.
 If you would like to pay online, [Wren](https://www.wren.co/){:target="_blank"} offers a way to offset your carbon footprint.
-Have a good rest of your night!
+Have a good rest of your day!

 # Acknowledgements

 This tasting menu was a real event that we ran as part of a [series](https://www.instagram.com/p/CdXD1A2roep/){:target="_blank"}.
 We plan to do them roughly once a year.
-If you live in or pass through the Bay Area and would like to be considered as a guest for the next one, let me know!
+If you live in or pass through the Bay Area and would like to be considered as a guest for the future ones, let me know.

 Many thanks to [Doug](https://touchgrass.notion.site/Founding-Engineer-Streamline-06274451855444ab9f7e25a172ae0fd4){:target="_blank"}, who helped conceive the concepts in a talk we gave at a climate conference and crushed it as back of house with his impromptu changes.
 To [Jamie](https://jamie-wong.com/post/carbon-dioxide-removal/){:target="_blank"} for the compelling storytelling, imaginative carton design, and deep climate knowledge.
 To Janice for the vibrant front of house energy.
 To Connie, our thoughtful back of house’s back of house.
 To our taste testers Wes, Alice, Jessie, Dean, Joanna, and Brian, whose feedback helped shape the final menu into what it was.
 And our guests Ivy, Romain, Lyn, Chris, Eric, Soraya, Alina, and Helena for an unforgettable evening.